Older Adult Beginner Guitar Lessons

 STEP 2

-I will introduce you to my method of teaching, including the syllabus I use and help you write out a 15 minute practice routine each week that focuses on what you need to do to improve.
+With patience and kindness, I will introduce you to my method of teaching and write you out a 30 minute practice routine each week that focuses how to improve your guitar playing whilst also enjoying the process.

 STEP 3

-You continue to build confidence in your playing abilities as you nail your practice routine week by week and become a great guitar player who can play along to your favourite songs!
+You continue to build confidence in your playing abilities as you nail your practice routine month by month to become someone who can make the joy of guitar part of their life.

 What You Will Learn